-The Contract is a Hybrid Contract , where the Company will get Bid Project Cost as per Concession Agreement(CA) is ₹ 1,03,550 lakh which will be increased by Price Index .
+The Contract is a Hybrid Contract , where the Company will get Bid Project Cost as per Concession Agreement(CA) is ₹ 1,03,550 lakh which will be increased by Price Index (subject to any further descope during the construction period).
 Thus thus the Contact is a mix of fixed Considertion and variable consideration in the form of Price Inflation Index.